HamzaChetoui/test/README.md

 ## Conclusion:

-- From the tests we conclude that linkerd take for time to load the application +100%.
+- From the tests we conclude that linkerd take more time to load the application +100%.
 - Without using a service mesh or using consul, the server can respond to qps more than 25% when we use istio, and 350% when we use Linkerd.

 -But! another performance benchmarking test of istio and linkerd shared on https://medium.com/@ihcsim/linkerd-2-0-and-istio-performance-benchmark-df290101c2bb